Extracting data from 180,000 pages per day in real-time

 Evolution AI’s proprietary OCR was built specifically to handle poorly scanned financial documents.
 Accurately reading poor quality scans unlocked the possibility of automatically processing of these challenging documents.

 Handwriting and complex multi-page tables represented additional hurdles.
 Evolution AI's flexible software allows accurate extraction from even these recalcitrant elements.
-AI extraction accuracy was at 99.8% and any remaining exceptions were dealt with by a human operator via the software’s QA workflow.
+AI extraction accuracy was almost perfect and any remaining exceptions were dealt with by a human operator via the software’s QA workflow.
 The end-to-end approach reduced Dun & Bradstreet from 40 data entry staff to just two human operators.